 - Click the Page view button to return to the cards.

 The map and combo chart are updated with the new dataset.
 The two Traffic_Collision_by_Location datasets are no longer being used, so they can be removed from the workbook.

-- For the first Traffic_Collision_by_Location dataset, click the Dataset options button, and click Remove dataset.
+- For the first Collisions dataset, click the Dataset options button, and click Remove.

 - Repeat the previous step for the second Traffic_Collision_by_Location dataset.
 Next, you will update the model on the second page.